felixfritzen/ScalableMLlab2/README.md

 ![Description of the image](final_validation.png)

 Interestingely, we note that the validation loss starts to increase after 10000 steps.
-To mitigate this one could implement early stopping after 10000 stops which means that we stop training the model here.
+To mitigate this one could implement early stopping after 10000 steps which means that we stop training the model here.